Skip to Content

 primarily red blood cells (polycythemia) but also white blood cells and

 platelets.
 As numbers of blood cells rise, the blood becomes thicker.
 This increases the risk for dangerous blood clots (thrombosis).

-cause of polycythemia vera is not known.
+cause of polycythemia vera is a mutation in the blood cells.
+But the cause of this mutation is not known.
 Most often, this rare disease does not

 cause medical problems.
 In some cases, the cell growth increases and can cause